-Daily announcements will be given over the public address system during the impact period, sent out by e-mail in the afternoon.
-Announcements to be read should be e-mailed to Mr. Cox and Ms. Wiles by 8:00 am each morning.
+Daily announcements will be given over the public address system during the first and last periods.
+Announcements to be read should be e-mailed to Ms. McWhorter and Ms. G. Wilson.

 DIRECTORY INFORMATION

 Federal law stated that directory information which is information that is generally not considered harmful or an invasion of privacy if released can be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include but are not limited to companies that manufacture class rings or publish yearbooks.
 In addition, schools are required to provide military recruiters, upon request, with three directory information categories-names, addresses, and telephone listings-unless parents have advised the school that they do not want their student's information disclosed without their written consent.